Operation Round Up

 The Operation Round Up board has granted requests ranging from $200.00 up to $3,500.00.

 Applications are available at the Kankakee Valley REMC office.
-Interested parties can contact the office at 219-733-2511 or 800-552-2622 for information regarding the Round Up Program or to receive an application.
+Interested parties can contact the office at 219-733-2511 or 800-552-2622 for information regarding the Round Up Program or receive an application.
 Or, use the link above to download.
 The completed application must be submitted to the Operation Round Up Trust Board for consideration at their next scheduled meeting.
-If you wish to submit a grant request for the first quarter, all applications must be submitted to Kankakee Valley REMC office by June 2, 2017 by 4:00 p.m.
+If you wish to submit a grant request for the first quarter, all applications must be submitted to Kankakee Valley REMC office by December 8, 2021 by 4:00 p.m.

 The Operation Roundup Board awards scholarships each year.
 Applicants must be the children of members who are participating in the Operation Roundup program.
 For an application and scholarship guidelines, please contact our office.